nitrogl/kde-proverif-highlight/README.md

     wget https://raw.githubusercontent.com/nitrogl/kde-proverif-highlight/main/proverif.xml

 You may need to restart your KDE editors too see the changes.
-If you open a `.pv` file it should automatically load the correct highlighting.
+If you open a `.pv` or `.pi` file, it should automatically load the correct highlighting.